← Selected work

 What matters in production

-Edge functions own the dangerous paths
+Edge Functions own the dangerous paths

 Secrets stay off the client bundle